Highlanders F.C.: History

 In 1980, the NPSL and RNFL were merged to create the Zimbabwe Football Association (ZIFA).
 In 1986, several senior Highlanders players left the club following disputes with executives over finances.
 The club responded by promoting apprentices to the senior team.

 Between 1999 and 2002, Highlanders won the Zimbabwe Premier League four times in succession.
 They were coached by Rahman Gumbo in 1999 and 2000.
 Gumbo was dismissed after failing to advance in the African Champions League’s group stages.
 Eddie May took over in 2001 and led the team to back-to-back league titles.
 In 2006, Highlanders last won the league title under the leadership of former midfielder Methembe Ndlovu.
 The squad included players such as Vusa Nyoni, Johannes Ngodzo, Honour Gombami, Ralph “Banolila” Matema, and Obadiah Tarumbwa.

 In Zimbabwe, players from Highlanders who have played at the highest level of professional football in the world include Benjamin Nkonjera.

 Highlanders is the second-most supported club in Zimbabwe with over 5 million supporters, after Dynamos who have over 7 million supporters.
 The support for these two clubs has tribal origins, as Highlanders are supported by both Ndebele-speaking people and those residing in the Matebeleland region.

+Prior to the start of the 2026 Zimbabwe Premier Soccer League, Highlanders received a cash injection of US$585,000 (R10.4 million) from Wicknell Chivayo, and brought in former international and Manchester City star Benjani Mwaruwari as coach, weeks after appointing Thabo Senong to the position.

+However, the sponsorship payment system, which involves numerous middlemen, broke down, leading to Chivayo only receiving one month's salary by April 2026, with numerous other obligations unpaid.